 The Turkish Riviera, often called the Turquoise Coast, stretches along Turkey’s southwestern shores, where ancient history meets stunning turquoise waters, making Turkish Riviera sailing in 2025 an unforgettable journey for yachters.
 This region, spanning from Çeşme to Alanya, is renowned for its crystal-clear waters averaging 24°C in summer, per marine data, and historical sites like the Lycian tombs carved into cliffs.
-With a coastline of over 1,000 kilometers, the area offers a mix of bustling ports and secluded bays.
+With a coastline of over 1,000 kilometres, the area offers a mix of bustling ports and secluded bays.
 In this guide, we’ll explore the best sailing routes, uncover the region’s rich history, and share practical tips for navigating these waters.
 Let’s set sail along Turkey’s enchanting coast.

 Marmaris: A Vibrant Starting Point for Turkish Riviera Sailing